nikgun1984/quizme-client/README.md

 - Voice for study sets.
 - Firebase to store images.
 - Studyset submission.
+- Displaying sets.
-- Displaying sets
+- Study sets by using flashcards:
+  - Pronounciation sound effects/Carousel for flashcards/Card Flip/Progress Bar/Shuffle Cards

 # NEXT TO-DO
 - Searching for other sets
-- Study/Game/Quizzes for sets
+- Game/Quizzes for sets
 - Maybe Testing if I got time